 “However, not all rice cookers are created equal.
 Some can be a priceless addition to your kitchen, and some can more or less be an overpriced paperweight.”

-To help you dig through the chaff and find a rice cooker you’re truly going to love adding to your kitchen’s repertoire, we’ve created a detailed review of the top 5 best rice cookers available, and we’ve999999999 highlighted all their strengths and weaknesses to help you pick the right one for you.
+To help you dig through the chaff and find a rice cooker you’re truly going to love adding to your kitchen’s repertoire, we’ve created a detailed review of the 5 Best Rice Cooker Under 2000 Rupees available, and we’ve999999999 highlighted all their strengths and weaknesses to help you pick the right one for you.

 Before we dive into the reviews, let’s go over why you need a rice cooker in the first place.